USS Kamehameha

 USS Kamehameha (SSBN-642) was a Benjamin Franklin-class ballistic missile submarine and the only ship in the United States Navy to be named after Kamehameha I, the first King of Hawaii (c.
 1758–1819).
 She is one of only two United States ships named after a monarch.
 She was later reclassified as an attack submarine and re-designated SSN-642.

 The ship's motto was Imua, which roughly translates from Hawaiian as "go forth and conquer."
 Another motto used by her crew was Kam do, a play on the phrase "can do."

 Construction and commissioning

-The contract to build Kamehameha was awarded to Mare Island Naval Shipyard at Vallejo, California on August 31, 1962.
+The contract to build Kamehameha was awarded to Mare Island Naval Shipyard in Vallejo, California on August 31, 1962.
 The Kamehameha was sponsored by Mrs. Pauline Nawahineokalai King (née Evans), widow of Samuel Wilder King, the eleventh Territorial Governor of Hawaii, and commissioned on December 10, 1965 with Commander Roth S. Leddick in command of the Blue Crew and Commander Robert W. Dickieson in command of the Gold Crew.
 Construction began on May 2, 1963 and she was launched on January 16, 1965.

 Conducting deterrence patrols during the Cold War, Kamehameha's armament was 16 Poseidon ballistic missiles plus 10–12 Mark 48 heavy torpedoes non-ADCAP (advanced capability).